Integrated Graduate Studies

 (BA/MA or BA/MS)

-The Integrated Graduate Studies Program (IGS) is intended for highly motivated undergraduate students who are candidates for the BA and whose objective is a degree at the master's or doctorate level.
-By more closely integrating undergraduate and graduate studies, qualified students may be admitted to graduate study for their senior year and pursue the simultaneous completion of requirements for both the master's and bachelor's degrees.
-The baccalaureate will normally be awarded upon completion of a year of graduate study and attainment of a total of 120 semester hours of credit.
+The Integrated Graduate Studies Program (IGS) is intended for highly motivated undergraduate students who are candidates for the BA degree and whose objective is a degree at the master’s or doctoral level.
+Qualified students may be admitted to graduate study for their senior year and pursue the simultaneous completion of requirements for both the master’s and bachelor’s degrees.
+The baccalaureate will normally be awarded upon completion of the requirements for both degrees, unless a student satisfies all BA requirements prior to completing the master’s degree requirements.
+Students in the IGS Program are exempted from the 42-hour restriction imposed on BA candidates for work above the 100-level in a single department.
+However, the exemption is granted only upon completion of the master’s degree requirements.

-- Completion of three quarters of the requirements for the major concentration.
+- Completion of three-fourths of the requirements for the major concentration, including three-fourths of the courses required in the major department.

 Not all departments participate in the IGS programs.
 Below is a partial listing.
 If a major that you are interested in is not listed, please contact the department directly.